How to Start a Corporation in Kansas

 Learn why the pros use a registered agent service.

 Yes.
 You can change your registered agent in Kansas anytime by filing the Change of Registered Office/Agent form.
-It must be submitted by mail and costs $35 to file by mail, and $30 for online filings.
-If you’re stuck in the 90s, you can fax over the form for an additional $25 fee.
+It costs $35 and must be filed by mail.

 3. Submit Articles of Incorporation